-If you have to drive 10 or 20 minutes to and from a pool this will necessitate a long commitment.
+If you have to drive 10 or 20 minutes to and from a pool this will necessitate a longer commitment.

 The water temperature is also important.
 If you plan to swim year round you need a heated pool whether or not it is an indoor or outdoor pool.

 Many public pools and fitness centers offer water exercise programs including water aerobics.
-If you are not an accomplished swimmer this might be a water exercise option for you.
+If you are not an accomplished swimmer a water exercise program might be a better option for you.

 My Swim Workout Routine